-The following resources are provided to assist animal care and use programs of Assured institutions in preparing for and coping with the current COVID-19 pandemic while maintaining animal welfare.
+The following resources are provided to assist animal care and use programs of Assured institutions in preparing for and coping with the COVID-19 pandemic while maintaining animal welfare.

 Please also see our page on Disaster Planning and Response Resources for more resources related to preparing for and responding to natural and other disasters, including pandemics.